Settings file#

 password – password for joining the hotspot.

 enabled – set to true to start the hotspot automatically on boot.
-If set to false, CineMate will still start its web ui but stream it on whatever network the Pi is connected to.
+If set to false, Cinemate can still serve its web UI on whatever network the Pi is connected to, as long as wlan0 or eth0 already has an IP address when Cinemate starts.

 Use the hotspot when you need a direct connection in the field.
 Disable it during development so the Pi can join your regular Wi‑Fi and reach the internet.
 If you are connected to the Pi via Ethernet you can keep the hotspot on.